buildkite-plugins/docker-compose-buildkite-plugin/README.md

 This option can also be configured on the agent machine using the environment variable `BUILDKITE_PLUGIN_DOCKER_COMPOSE_PUSH_RETRIES`.

+### `cache-from` (optional)

+A list of images to pull caches from in the format `service:index.docker.io/org/repo/image:tag`.
+Requires docker-compose file version `3.2+`.
+Currently only one image per service is supported.
+If there's no image present for a service local docker cache will be used.

 ## Developing

 To run the tests: